 Antacids are a type of medication that can control the acid levels in your stomach.

-They are available over the counter from pharmacies and are commonly used to treat the symptoms of heartburn and indigestion.
+They're available over the counter from pharmacies and are often used to treat the symptoms of heartburn and indigestion.

 How antacids work

-Antacids work by counteracting (neutralising) the acid in your stomach that is used to aid digestion.
-This can reduce the symptoms of heartburn and relieve pain.
+Antacids counteract (neutralise) the acid in your stomach that's used to aid digestion.
+This helps reduce the symptoms of heartburn and relieves pain.

-Some antacids also coat the surface of the oesophagus (gullet) with a protective barrier against stomach acid or produce a gel on the stomach’s surface which helps stop acid leaking into the oesophagus.
+Some antacids also coat the surface of the oesophagus (gullet) with a protective barrier against stomach acid, or produce a gel on the stomach’s surface which helps stop acid leaking into the oesophagus and causing acid reflux.

 Different types of antacids

-Antacids are available in the form of chewable tablets or liquid.
-They are sold under various brand names, but they contain common ingredients, including:
+Antacids are available in liquid form or as chewable tablets.
+They're sold under various brand names but contain common ingredients, including: